bpetterborg/potato-cannon/README.md

 # potato-cannon
 Code to control potato cannon firing for Raspberry Pi.
-Currently WIP.

 `buttonControl.py` will activate relay for potato cannon with either a button or through the shell.